frontmesh/nameforge/README.md

-# 📸 NameForge
+# 📸 NameForge (`nf`)

 **Intelligent photo renaming tool with AI content analysis, GPS location resolution, and smart organization.**

-NameForge transforms your photo collection from generic filenames like `IMG_1234.jpg` into meaningful, contextual names like `2023-08-31_13-12-20_cozy_livingroom.jpg` using EXIF metadata, GPS coordinates, and AI-powered content analysis.
+NameForge transforms your photo collection from generic filenames like `IMG_1234.jpg` into meaningful, contextual names like `2023-08-31_cozy_livingroom.jpg` using EXIF metadata, GPS coordinates, and AI-powered content analysis.

+**Quick Start:** Use the convenient `nf` alias for faster commands!

 ## ✨ Features